erturklab/delivr_cfos/README.md

 # DELiVR: A VR enabled, deep learning based cFos inference pipeline
 ![DELIVR overview](/images/delivr_overview.png "Overview of the DELIVR protocol")
+<figcaption class="caption">Overview of the complete DELIVR protocol.
+This repository covers all the neccessary steps for inference.</figcaption>
 ## Table of contents
 - [Introduction](#introduction)
 - [Requirements](#requirements)